brave-chat/brave-chat-server/README.md

 #### Heroku CLI (Experimental: Deploy the entire stack)

-Note that this approach is not perfect because in the docker world, you should only have one service for each container, and you should use docker compose to build and run more than two containers(e.g. one for the server, and the other one for the client).
-However, Heroku doesn't support docker compose with multiple services(except databases, and such.).
+Note that this approach is not perfect because in the docker world, you should only have one service for each container, and you should use docker-compose to build and run more than two containers(e.g. one for the server and the other one for the client).
+However, Heroku doesn't support docker-compose with multiple services(except databases and such.).
 Hence running both services in one container.

-To do so, make sure you already installed and configured the Heroku CLI on you machine.
-If it is not the case, you can install it on Ubuntu using the followig command:
+To do so, ensure you have already installed and configured the Heroku CLI on your machine.
+If it is not the case, you can install it on Ubuntu using the following command:

 ```sh
 sudo wget -qO- https://toolbelt.heroku.com/install-ubuntu.sh | sh